Xinyuan-LilyGO/T-QT-C6/README.md

 ## Describe

-TQT-C6 is a mini development board based on the ESP32C6 chip, which is only slightly larger than two thumbs.
+T-QT-C6 is a mini development board based on the ESP32C6 chip, which is only slightly larger than two thumbs.
 It features a 128x128px TFT full-color touch screen, a separate charging indicator light, and an independent battery.
 It can communicate with the power path management chip to modify the power bus status and limit values.
 When the main chip enters the light_sleep mode, the static current at the battery location is only about 500uA.
 In deep_sleep mode, it can achieve an extremely low power consumption of 100uA.

+The newly updated T-QT-C6_V1.1-V1.2 has added battery bottom board power supply and inertial sensors.
+The added inertial sensors support step counting, attitude detection, and other functions.

 ## Preview

 ### PCB board

-<details><summary><b>TQT-C6</b></summary>
+<details><summary><b>T-QT-C6</b></summary>

-##### TQT-C6 Front
+##### T-QT-C6 Front

-##### TQT-C6 Back
+##### T-QT-C6 Back

 </details>